Search This Blog

 HS student devises possible cancer cure

-January 13, 2012 7:02 PM
+January 13, 2012

-If you ever worry about the future of America, there is no need: it is in good hands
+If you ever worry about the future of America, there is no need: it is in good hands.

 A high school student named Angela is proof of that.
 We think you'll agree she is nothing short of amazing.

-CBS News correspondent Steve Hartman met her on the road.
+Born to Chinese immigrants, 17-year-old Angela Zhang of Cupertino, California is a typical American teenager.
+She's really into shoes and is just learning how to drive.
 But there is one thing that separates her from every other student at Monta Vista High School, something she first shared with her chemistry teacher, Kavita Gupta.

-It's a research paper Angela wrote in her spare time -- and it is advanced, to say the least.
-Gupta says all she knows is its recipe -- for curing cancer.
+It's a research paper Angela wrote in her spare time - and it is advanced, to say the least.
+Gupta says all she knows is its recipe - for curing cancer.

-"Cure for cancer -- a high school student," said Gupta.
+"Cure for cancer - a high school student," said Gupta.
 "It's just so mind-boggling.
 I just cannot even begin to comprehend how she even thought about it or did this."

 "I just thought, 'Why not?'
 'What is there to lose?'" said Angela.